almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 ### How does the jukebox work?

-When you submit your request on the [jukebox page](/jukebox), the request is placed in a queue.
+When you submit your request on the [Light Show home page](/lightshow), the request is placed in a queue.
 As a song is finishing, the light show system will check to see if a new request has been submitted.
 If a new song has been requested, it will then prepare to and play that song.